Remembrance Day to Diwali: UK Festivals You Must Know

 2. Memorise fixed dates first (1 Jan, 14 Feb, 1 Apr, 31 Oct, 5 Nov, 11 Nov, 25–26 Dec).

-3. Open the Life in the UK Test App and study the festivals lesson (10 minutes).
+3. Open the Life in the UK Test App and study the festivals deck (10 minutes).

-4. Run one test on the festivals lesson and review explanations (8–10 minutes).
+4. Run one Hard Mode mock and review explanations (8–10 minutes).

 Download the Life in the UK Test App now to get the full official content, Brit-Bear, Readiness Score, Hard Mode mocks, and offline access.